-The activities are also designed for students of different age groups, say, for youngest students in preschool till middle school.
+The activities are also designed for students of different age groups, say, for the youngest students in preschool to middle school.

 Activities for kindergarten students:

 Get students excited about a new school day and give them the chance to set personal boundaries.
-When students arrive in the classroom — either virtually or in-person — give them a list of different greeting options, such as a gesture of Thumbs up, wave a hand, high five, elbow bump, and so on.
-When choices are given, students get the opportunity to evaluate their wants and needs and their mood coming into the classroom.
+When students arrive in the classroom — either virtually or in person — give them a list of different greeting options, such as a gesture of thumbs up, waving a hand, high five, elbow bump, and so on.
+When choices are given, students get the opportunity to evaluate their wants and needs and their moods coming into the classroom.
 SEL skills: Self-awareness, relationship buildingMaterials: Chart or cards with greeting choices (optional)

 The best social-emotional learning strategies are incorporated into regular classroom instruction.
 A simple craft can be devised where students draw faces on paper plates that represent simple emotions — happy, sad, angry, and confused can be some moods.
 Further, attach the plates to popsicle sticks and use them as masks during read-aloud and during entries in the class.
 SEL skills: Self-awareness, social awarenessMaterials: Paper plates, crayons, popsicle sticks.